While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 They even mention specific initiatives the company has launched and explain why they resonate with them personally.

-Even better, the applicant connects their own skills and experiences to the company’s goals and needs, showing that they’re not just a good marketer in general, but the right fit for this particular organization.
+Even better, the applicant connects their own skills and experiences to the company’s goals and needs, showing that they’re not just a good marketer in general, but the right fit for this particular job.

 The best cover letter template